Introduction:

 To put it succinctly, pick furniture that is appropriate for your child’s size.

-Why it makes a space feel inviting:
+Why does it make a space feel inviting?

 The room feels like theirs, not a borrowed adult space, when everything is within reach.

-Personal observation: My daughter rearranged her books three times in a single afternoon the first time I replaced a tall bookshelf with a low, open one.
+Personal observation: My daughter rearranged her books three times in a single afternoon, the first time I replaced a tall bookshelf with a low, open one.
 She exuded pride.
 Independence turns out to be the most comfortable décor.

 Example of a family meal: She now brings her own placemat from her room to the table and takes her place at the table without being asked.